Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: The noninteracting limit

-{\bf Supersymmetric field theory:} To furnish a firm understanding of numerical results, we develop a field theory using supersymmetry approach~\cite{Efetov_book, Mirlin2000,Altland99review,wegner2016book} which is a powerful tool in analyzing non-interacting disorder problems.
+{\bf Supersymmetric field theory:} To furnish a firm understanding of numerical results, we develop a field theory using the supersymmetry approach~\cite{Efetov_book, Mirlin2000,Altland99review,wegner2016book} which is a powerful tool for analyzing noninteracting disorder problems.
 For simplicity, we only sketch the derivation and the details can be found in the SM.
 While the supersymmetry method was originally developed to deal with complex fermions, concerning the single particle physics the results of the supersymmetry theory apply for both complex and Majorana fermions as we argue below.
 Suppose the single particle Hamiltonian for Majorana fermions takes the form of $H(\gamma)= \sum it_{jk,x}\gamma_{j,x} \gamma_{k,x+1}$.
 Imagine there exists an identical ``ghost'' copy $H(\gamma')$ of the original $H(\gamma)$ such that they add up forming the complex fermionic Hamiltonian $H(\chi)\!=\!H(\gamma)+H(\gamma') \!=\!\sum_{jk} [it_{jk,x} \chi^\dag_{j,x}\chi_{k,x+1}+H.c.]$ where $\chi_j\!=\!(\gamma^1_j+i\gamma^2_j)/2$ are complex fermion annihilation operators.
-The localization properties of the complex fermion model $H_(\chi)$ is identical to the Majorana fermion model $H(\gamma)$ as they share the same single-particle matrix $it_{jk,x}$.
+The localization properties of the complex fermion model $H_(\chi)$ are identical to those of the Majorana fermion model $H(\gamma)$ as they share the same single-particle matrix $it_{jk,x}$.